NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 *Toggle Facet*

 The facet components are documented in the Portal V2 SDK API documentation.
-As these component are passes data fetcher and filter management hooks, they can be used for both cohort and local filters in an application.
+As these components are passed data fetcher and filter management hooks, they can be used for both cohort and local filters in an application.

 ### VerticalTable